cbedio/OpenScout/Software/simulation/openscout_ws/readme.md

 ## Guide to running the package (On the default Ubuntu system)

+First prepare the environment, as listed above.

-First make sure you have teleop twist keyboard installed.
+Then make sure you have teleop twist keyboard installed.
 ````
 sudo apt-get install ros-jazzy-teleop-twist-keyboard
 ````